- Why Research

 Sondra J. and Stephen R. Hardis Chair of Cancer Genomic Medicine

 Professor and Vice Chair, Department of Genetics

 Case Western Reserve University

-- Seeking to understand the genetic risks that link Cowden Syndrome (CS) and a predisposition for breast cancer.
+Goal: To understand the genetic risks that link Cowden syndrome (CS) to predisposition for breast cancer.

 Full Research Summary

 Research area: Identifying ways to prevent breast cancer by understanding what goes wrong when a powerful tumor-fighting gene is disabled.

 Impact: PTEN is known as a tumor suppressor gene.
 When functioning properly, it prevents the uncontrolled growth cancer cells need.
 Cowden Syndrome (CS)—a rare syndrome that causes multiple non-cancerous, tumor-like growths—is common in people born with mutations in PTEN and another tumor suppressor gene, called SDHx.
 They are also at increased risk of developing several types of cancer, particularly breast cancer.
 Dr. Eng is studying what goes wrong when these genes are mutated in order to inform new strategies for breast cancer caused by non-heritable gene mutations.

 Dr. Eng is investigating how these mutations promote breast cancer in CS patients and is also pursuing new breast cancer predisposition genes associated with the condition and others like it.
 Her findings may lead to the identification of novel targets for prevention and therapy in this high-risk group.

 Current research: She and her colleagues have been searching for ways to accurately predict which carriers of PTEN alterations will develop breast cancer.